SmithB/pointCollection/README.md

 ```
 returns a new pointCollection.data object containing first three elements of all fields of D.

 pointCollection.data objects can also read data from hdf5 files, using the .from_h5() method, which accepts arguments to specify the fields and groups to be read.

+#### Methods:

+pointCollection is designed to allow intelligent handling of subsets of data.  pc.data objects can be cropped, and indexed (affecting all fields simultaneously).
+They can be read from and written to hdf5 files, and their coordinates can be transformed from gegraphic (latitude/longitude) to projected coordinates, and vice versa.
+The _bounds_ method provides the spatial extent of the object.

+#### Properties:

+pointCollection.data objects have _size_ and _shape_ attributes that encode the dimensions of the fields in the object.
+They have a _fields_ attribute that lists the fields that have been assigned to the object.
+Objects that have been read from files retain a _filename_ attribute that specifies their source.

+### pointCollection.grid.data() subclass

+The pointCollection grid subclass reads and writes data from gridded files.
+It is intended to contain 'x' and 'y' fields (and sometimes 't' or 'time' for 3-D data) specifying the corrdinates of the grid, and data fields, the default for which is 'z'.  pc.grid.data() objects can be indexed using 2-d or 3-d slicing operations.
+Methods are provided to read and write data from hdf-5 files and geotifs.

+### pointCollection.GeoIndex() class

+pointCollection also provides the geoIndex class, which is indended to organize data from a variety of different datasets that is contained in individual files.
+Once a geoIndex has been created for a set of files, it allows data to be read transparently from all the files, returning a list of pc.data objects for a specified input area.

+### Subclassing pointCollection:

+One strength of pointCollection is that the pointCollection.data and pointCollection.gri.datad classes can be adapted to contain a wide variety of data.
+Subclasses of pointCollection data objects can be adapted to handle reading and translation of different data formats, usually by creating a custom from_file() or from_h5 method for the subclass.
+The subclasses then inherit the subsetting and projection methods from the parent class.
+The subclass definition helps users read a standard set of field from a file, optionally translating the field names used in the file into a more standard name (i.e. translating a "time_of_day" field in the file into a "t" field in the pointCollection object).

 Subclasses of pointCollection.data are provided for a few different ice-sheet altimetry data formats:
 * ICESat-2 ATL06 and ATL11
 * ICESat GLAH12
 * IceBridge ATM Qfit, LVIS
 * Cryosat-2 data

-### pointCollection.grid.data() class

-The pointCollection grid format reads and writes data from gridded files.
-It is intended to contain 'x' and 'y' fields (and sometimes 't' or 'time' for 3-D data) specifying the corrdinates of the grid, and data fields, the default for which is 'z'.  pc.grid.data() objects can be indexed using 2-d or 3-d slicing operations.
-Methods are provided to read and write data from hdf-5 files and geotifs.

-### pointCollection.GeoIndex() class

-pointCollection also provides the geoIndex class, which is indended to organize data from a variety of different datasets that is contained in individual files.
-Once a geoIndex has been created for a set of files, it allows data to be read transparently from all the files, returning a list of pc.data objects for a specified input area.
+The definitions for these formats should serve as a model for how to generate a new subclass.

 [![Language](https://img.shields.io/badge/python-v3.6-green.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/SmithB/pointCollection/blob/master/LICENSE)